Sisters Candace & Violet sidestep the antics of their mother and aunt at their uncle's funeral while trying to solve the mystery of his death.

 “Of course it’s your mother!
 Trying to ruin things even when she’s not here.
 I should have thought about that and explicitly banned her from having anything to do with my viewing!”

 “Your viewing?”
-Violet echoed without thinking, and Aunt Clem gave her a look meant to wither.
+Violet echoed without thinking, and Aunt Clem gave one of her signature looks.
 My sister stared back at the tiger for a moment, and then said, deadpan, “Sorry, Aunt Clem.
 Of course it’s your viewing.
 You have worked very hard to make it wonderful for Uncle Albert.”
 I grinned reluctantly and even my aunt appeared on the verge of cracking a smile.

 Nevertheless, she made a show of remaining stoic.
 “Let’s try to get through this afternoon with the maximum of decorum and the minimum of fuss.”
 Then she walked out of the room.